2019 June 1 to 8 – Call for Availability

 This tour starts and ends in Salt Lake City, Utah.

 Daily bike rides will be on paved and winding canyon roads (8-40 miles).
-Going up requires stamina and strength, and the thrilling ride back down requires good balance and judgement.
+Going up requires stamina and strength, and the thrilling ride back down requires good balance and judgment.
 The tour will also feature walking tours of the city, mostly on paved, regular surfaces.
 Park City touring takes place on steep urban walkways in good condition.
 Antelope Island hiking is on gravelly but well-traveled paths.

 For answers to your additional questions, please email email@example.com or call 305-294-8174